Cecca/jpf-proposal/proposal.markdown

 the desired behaviour manually.

-This project aims to provide a tool to generate model classes for the use with model checkers suchas JPF.
+This project aims to provide a tool to generate model classes for the use with model checkers such as JPF.
 The generated model classes should exhibit behaviour that affects only some relevant state the user is interested in.